 * * NewsFlash * *

-Our next Grading will be held on 12 July 2015 in the Wurlitzer Hall at the Leisure centre.
-Little Warriors Grading registration and grading times are as below.
-Our Senior grading will be held at 3.30 with registration at 3.00pm.
-Grading forms can be downloaded from our Grading page.
+Our next Little Warriors and Adult Grading will be held on Sunday 7th February in the Wurlitzer Hall at the Leisure centre.
+Little Warriors Grading registration and grading times are shown below and grading forms for both are available to download on our grading page, please follow the link above to find them.

 |Registration||Grading||Current Belt colour|